Browsing Posts in Client Story

 Rebecca found out Thea passed on a Saturday and worked quickly to go pick up her granddaughters and take charge of the situation.
 She contacted Child Protective Services (CPS), who also told her she was doing everything right.

 “When I got the children, they had their backpack, two shirts, a pair of pants, and what they were wearing.
 Neither girl had shoes even,” Rebecca describes.
-She had to start from the foundation to build a home for the girls.
+She had to build a foundation to a home for the girls.
 “I started with the schools because they needed to be in school, of course.
 They had already missed 22 days by the time I got them.
 The school told me about the Lawyer in the School program (LIS) where an attorney comes each week.”

 The following Wednesday, Rebecca went to the Lawyer in the School (LIS) clinic at her granddaughter’s school to ask for advice in getting custody of Amaya and Savanah, along with questions about food security and appropriate housing.
 The LIS attorney Amber agreed to assist Rebecca and filed for minor guardianship of Amaya and Savanah.